Hi,

 As I watched the conversation degenerate into the oppression olympics – as even I started to compare the gravity of homophobia to that of misogyny in order to explain my position – it all started to feel counterproductive.
 Part of the problem is the format in which Twitter presents "conversations", which is not at all conversational.
 But a bigger part of it is that the topic touched on things that most of us are not very well-equipped to discuss even in the most conducive settings: unconscious bias, interpersonal harm, and structural dehumanisation.

-Also, in a world where women generally get little or no redress for being exploited or abused, Some of them take this position even if it means that they have to hold on to ultimately limiting ideas of womanhood.
+Also, in a world where women generally get little or no redress for being exploited or abused, many feminists legitimately feel like they have to prioritise women and women only.
+Some of them take this position even if it means that they have to hold on to ultimately limiting ideas of womanhood.
 When it feels like there isn’t enough safety, rights or humanity to go around, the idea of expanding one’s focus to be more inclusive can feel like shooting oneself in the foot.

 The upside of growing up in the era of globalised capitalism is that many of us have access to resources and technologies that wouldn’t exist otherwise.
 The downside is that we internalise capitalism’s central tenets of scarcity, competition and exploitative individualism.
 From childhood, we’re conditioned to think of our survival as being dependent on accumulating resources and status for ourselves, at the expense of others.
 We’re also conditioned to measure our humanity as being relative: some of us are more human than others, so it’s okay to "increase" our access to humanity by inflicting harm on those who are somehow "beneath" us.